Hook loves to brag, “I almost didn’t get a second date!”

 The Nature Walk

 No one had ever taken me on a nature walk before.
 I wasn’t even sure if I knew what a nature walk was, but I’d enjoyed myself at the art event so I agreed to meet him the next day at UT’s Brackenridge Field Lab.
-When I arrived that Sunday, Allan walked me around inside the facility, showing me parts of the enormous insect collection full of pinned wasps and moths, butterflies and beetles.
-There was also a disturbingly large ant mound that gave me the heebie jeebies, but which I found myself asking questions about.
-Then he led me over to the tropical butterfly tent which was a huge blue tarp draped over a greenhouse area with all of these butterflies flying over our heads.
+When I arrived that Sunday, Allan walked me inside the facility, showing me parts of the enormous insect collection full of pinned wasps and moths, butterflies and beetles.
+There was also a disturbingly large ant mound that gave me the heebie jeebies but which I found myself asking questions about.
+Then he led me over to the tropical butterfly tent which was a huge blue tarp draped over a greenhouse area with butterflies flying over our heads.

 “Wow” was all I could think to say as I stared upwards with my mouth open watching all these colorful insects fluttering around and around.
-The tropical part of the butterfly tent was because of the Costa Rican butterflies that were visiting.
-I think Allan said there were Texas butterflies, too, like the Zebra Longwing, the Tiger something and a bunch of other iridescent beauties.
+The tropical part of the butterfly tent was owed to the Costa Rican butterflies that were visiting.
+Allan said there were Texas butterflies, too, like the Zebra Longwing, the Tiger something and a bunch of other iridescent beauties.
 From the butterfly tent, we exited outside to a dirt trail where Allan pointed out grapevine and cypress and pecan trees and elms.
 Surely I’d walked by grapevine a thousand times in Austin but until that day, I’d never really seen it.
 My ignorance and obliviousness to nature astounded even me.
 Further along, he showed me a man-made pond full of squishy things that was being used for an ongoing study of more squishy things.